tomjoht/tomjoht.github.io/_restapicourse/restapi1_1.md

 It's not a sophisticated design.
 But its simplicity and brevity is one of its strengths.

-## API doc is a new world
+## API doc is a new world for most tech writers

-Unfortunately, API documentation is mostly a new world to technical writers.
+API documentation is mostly a new world to technical writers.
 All the components may seem foreign:

-* Authoring tools
+* API doc authoring tools
 * Developer audience
 * Programming languages
-* Division of content into reference and tutorials
+* Endpoint reference topics
 * Ways the product is used

 When you try to navigate the world of API documentation, the world looks as unfamiliar as Mars: